We make getting started very simple. Click on a program below. If you still have questions, keep scrolling to check out the FAQ section.

 Q: I have no interest in competing.
 I just want to train casually.
 Am I going to fit in?

 A: Yes, absolutely.
 It is not at all unusual to be training alongside doctors, lawyers, salesman, carpenters, and people who view jiu jitsu as a casual hobby.
 Everyone has different goals.
 Hurricane Jiu Jitsu will match your speed.
 In any given class, there's room and time for everybody to train at their own pace.

 Q: I'm a serious competitor.
 Are your classes going to be challenging enough for me?

 A: Competing is highly encouraged, and competitors will have a challenging environment in which to drill, spar, and condition themselves.
 If you have a competition coming up, our team will get you ready.

 Q: If I make a mistake, am I going to get yelled at and have to do knuckle push-ups in front of everyone?

 A: If you've done traditional martial arts, this might sound like a reasonable scenario.
 Not here.
 We train hard and many of us are serious about jiu jitsu, but nobody is here to mistreat or embarrass you.
 On the mat, we are all training partners and friends.
 Regardless of your rank.

-Q: I signed up at your school, but I have friends who train over at "insert other jiu jitsu school."
+Q: I signed up at Hurricane, but I have friends who train over at another school.
 Am I allowed to go train over there once in awhile?
 Or do you frown upon that?